nicocube/knit/README.md

 Definition can be a string, a function with a name, or an object following certain rule.

-* string : it can be a module name, a script name, a path to a script or a path to a folder to scan.
+* **string** : it can be a module name, a script name, a path to a script or a path to a folder to scan.
-* function with a name : the name will be used as reference name for future injection and the function will be knitted in prototype scope.
+* **function with a name** : the name will be used as reference name for future injection and the function will be knitted in require as is scope.
-* object : follows these rules :
+* **object** : follows these rules :
   1. if it is an Array, all his elements will be parsed as independent definition
   2. otherwise it must have one and only one arbitrary key representing the wanted injection name
   3. the value associated with the key can be any type